unonewcreations/itmg/README.md

 Course at ITMG (IT Management Group)

 Course consists of two parts:

-- Part-1 consists of HTML, CSS and JavaScript.
+- Part-1: HTML, CSS and JavaScript.
-- Part-2 consists of Python.
+- Part-2: Python.